Ephigenia/mite-cli/README.md

     mite config set account <name>
     mite config set apiKey <key>

+The configuration is stored in a file which is only writable and readable by you in your home directory: `~/.mite-cli.json`.

 In case you want to use multiple mite accounts please open up a [change request](https://github.com/Ephigenia/mite-cli/issues)